tomaka/spec/src/network-protocol.md

 Implementers should be aware of the fact that the list of multiaddresses can't be untrusted.
 A multiaddress might be unreachable, point to a non-conforming implementation, or point to an implementation whose **PeerId** is different from the one indicated.

+## Notification protocols

+### Transactions

+The *transactions* notifications substream should be opened only after a *block announces* notifications substream has been opened.

+The *handshake* of this substream is an empty set of bytes.

+> **Note**: The handshake phase is identical to the one of the other notification protocols and consists in sending a `0` byte in order to indicate that the handshake payload is empty.

+The format of a notification is:

+- A SCALE-compact-encoded integer indicating the number of transactions in the message.
+- Zero or more transactions.

+Implementers are encouraged to send only one transaction per notification.

+### Grandpa

 ## Other

 ### Ping